6 recommended OTC drugs

 Pillar 2 — oral medication:

-• SGLT-2 inhibitors (empagliflozin, dapagliflozin) — proven cardiovascular and renal benefits.
+• SGLT-2 inhibitors (empagliflozin, dapagliflozin) — proven cardiovascular and renal benefit.

-• GLP-1 analogues (semaglutide, liraglutide) — significant weight loss, injectable.
+• GLP-1 analogues (semaglutide, liraglutide) — significant weight loss, injections.

 • DPP-4 inhibitors (sitagliptin, linagliptin).

-• Sulfonylureas (glimepiride, gliclazide) — older class, risk of hypoglycaemia.
+• Sulfonylureas (glimepiride, gliclazide) — old, risk of hypoglycemia.

-Insulin therapy — at oral failure or in complications.
+Insulin therapy — at oral failure or complications.

-HbA1c below 7% (individualised — stricter in younger patients, more lenient in frail elderly).
-BP below 130/80, LDL below 70 mg/dl (in cardiovascular risk), smoking cessation.
+HbA1c below 7% (individualized — stricter in the young, more lenient in the frail elderly).
+BP below 130/80, LDL below 70 mg/dl (in CV risk), smoking cessation.

 Adjuvant OTC supplements